 He said, “While the child was still alive, I fasted and wept, for I said, ‘Who knows whether the Lord will be gracious to me, that the child may live?’
 But now he’s dead.
 Why should I fast?
 Can I bring him back again?
 I shall go to him, but he will not return to me.”

-These are really heavy verses and there were a lot of other verses I thought about leading us to pray through based on 2 Samuel 12.
-But the reason I wanted to pray according to these two verses is because they address a sober reality in this fallen world of children dying far too soon.
+2 Samuel 12:22–23 are really heavy verses.
+And there were a lot of other verses I thought about leading us to pray through based on 2 Samuel 12.
+But the reason I wanted to pray according to these 2 Samuel 12:22–23 is because they address a sober reality in this fallen world of children dying far too soon.
 And I know there are likely some listening to this podcast right now who have lost a child in this way, and really a number of different ways, either before birth through miscarriage or soon after they were born.

 God, we pray for children who right now are in danger of losing their lives in all kinds of different circumstances.

 God, we pray for Your provision.
 We pray for Your intervention.
 We pray for Your help.
-We pray for Your power to be shown on behalf of that child’s life.
+And we pray for Your power to be shown on behalf of that child’s life.
 God, we pray for that.
 We pray with faith, trusting You and Your power, and trusting Your wisdom even as we see that on display in this chapter, even when You don’t answer a prayer like we long to see You answer.
 God, we pray for Your help in that moment.
-God, we pray for Your grace.
+We pray for Your grace.
 2 Corinthians 12, like sufficient grace in that moment.
 God we pray that children like this are safe in Your presence forever.
-God, we praise You that this world is not the end.
+We praise You that this world is not the end.
 God, we praise You for the promise of another world to come where there is no more sin and no more sorrow and no more suffering and no more death.

 2 Samuel 12:22–23 Leads Us to Praise God